netblue30/firejail/SECURITY.md

 | 0.9.38  | :x:                | 31 May 2016        |                                                                                   |
 | <0.9.38 | :x:                | Before 05 Feb 2016 |                                                                                   |

+Note: Even if a distribution version is still supported, it doesn't mean that the individual package for firejail is well maintained.
+Be careful with older distributions!

 ## Security vulnerabilities

 We take security bugs very seriously.